 - 17. The Funding Agreements were concluded in writing.
 Pursuant to the Funding Agreements, the Amsterdam District Court has exclusive jurisdiction and Dutch law applies.
-The Funder has its residence in the Netherlands. - 18.It follows from the Funding Agreements and the Foundation's governance that the Foundation will act independently and autonomously of the Funder.
+The Funder has its residence in the Netherlands. - 18.
+It follows from the Funding Agreements and the Foundation's governance that the Foundation will act independently and autonomously of the Funder.
 The Foundation's local counsel acts only for the Foundation; it does not act for CJN. - 19.
 The Funding Agreements are confidential, and parties have agreed on conditional information-sharing, to the extent relevant for CJN and that, in the view of the Foundation, information will only be disclosed to CJN subject to the relevant confidentiality restrictions. - 20.
-The Foundation and CJN agreed on separate budgets per case for conducting proceedings before the court of first instance and, if applicable, proceedings pursuant to the Dutch Collective Settlements Act (Wet collectieve afwikkeling massaschade). - 21.
+The Foundation and CJN agreed on separate budgets per case for conducting proceedings before the court of first instance and, if applicable, proceedings pursuant to the Dutch Collective Settlements Acts (Wet collectieve afwikkeling massaschade and Wet afwikkeling massaschade in collectieve actie) and any appeal proceedings. - 21.
 If ordered by the (district) court, the Foundation may disclose the Funding Agreement(s) to the relevant (district) court, provided that the Foundation will apply reasonable efforts to ensure that the (district) court only reviews the Funding Agreement(s) in camera and does not disclose any of its contents in a decision which is shared with any of the defendants and/or the public through publication on the Dutch judiciary's website.